• Home

 Sally Struthers, Ph.D.

-Professor Emeritus, Sinclair Community College
+Professor Emeritus and Adjunct Faculty, Sinclair Community College

-Adjunct Professor, Wright State University
+Adjunct Faculty, Wright State University

 Thomas B. Thickel